Pixel 3, Pixel 3 XL start at $799, rock two selfie cameras and bigger screens

-The Pixel 3 and Pixel 3 XL have finally been revealed -- no more leaks this time.
+The Pixel 3 and Pixel 3 XL have finally been revealed, so no more leaks!
+The Pixel 3 will start at $799, while the Pixel 3 XL starts at $899.
+The Pixel Stand, a wireless charger that works with the phone, will sell for $79.
+US residents can pre-order the phone now and it will begin shipping starting on Oct.
+17, with more markets added on Nov.
+1.

-The company formally showed off its latest flagship smartphones after weeks of leaks, including a full unboxing video from Engadget.
-Google teased at all the leaks in a tweet on Monday, writing, "so you think you know…"
+The company formally showed off its latest flagship phones today after weeks of leaks, including a full unboxing video from Engadget.
+Google teased all the leaks in a tweet on Monday, writing, "so you think you know…"

 How to watch: Google's Pixel event on Oct.
 9

-The Pixel 3 will start at $799, while the Pixel 3 XL starts at $899.
-The Pixel Stand, a wireless charger that works with the phone, will sell for $79.
-US residents can buy the phone starting on Oct.
-19, and it'll be in more markets on Nov.
-1. Pre-orders start on Tuesday.

-The Pixel 3 looks to take on the best phones on the market with Google's greatest weapon: its artificial intelligence.
-While much of its hardware specs have already leaked, like its 6.3 inch display and 128GB of storage, it's the software features that Google will be boasting about for the Pixel 3.
+The Pixel 3 will take on the best phones on the market with Google's greatest weapon: its artificial intelligence.
+While much of its hardware specs have already leaked, like a 5.5-inch and 6.3-inch display on the Pixel 3 and Pixel 3 XL, respectively and both a 64GB and 128GB storage option, it's the software features that Google will be boasting most about for the Pixel 3.

 Rick Osterloh, Google's senior vice president of hardware, started the event by showing off all the AI tools that the Pixel 3 will be able to use with the help of Google Assistant.